This text was written in october 2020 (Collapse OS itself was created in early 2019).

 As the future is further devaluated by further climate catastrophes, as the inevitability of collapse becomes clearer to more people, those long term promises will mean less and less to more and more people.
 And promises are the basis of our financial system.
 That will precipitate the collapse of that system which would otherwise have "run on fumes" (faith) a bit longer.

 Let's make something clear before I'm called a nutjob over this: I'm not 100% certain that collapse is inevitable and imminent.
 My prognosis doesn't come from a scientific method.
 Therefore, it's a belief, not knowledge.

 In its current state, science cannot prove that we are likely to collapse, but it cannot prove that we are unlikely to collapse either.

 This leaves us in this bleak fuzziness with regards to our collective future.
 It has become fuzzy enough that we can no longer consider it reasonable to assume a future that is consistent with the actions of our daily life.
 Because science has no answer, we have to make do with what we have and try to guess what that future will look like.

 What made me turn to the "yup, we're fucked" camp was "Comment tout peut s'effondrer" by Pablo Servigne, Éditions du Seuil, 2015.
 It's not perfect, but is a very good introductory book, well written, pleasing to read (except for the existential sinking feeling).
 For french-impaired fellows, the book has recently been translated to English.
-Then, from that read, you simply tumble down the rabbit's nest.
+For the impatient, Servigne and others wrote an interesting article on the subject.